 |Canon SX730||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Canon SX730|

 |Canon T6i||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon T6i|

 |Canon 7D II||Y||stereo||mono||Y||Y||mini||3.0||-||-||-||Canon 7D II|

 It is notable that the 80D has a hotshoe, while the TZ90 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the TZ90 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ90 was succeeded by the Panasonic TZ95.
+Both the 80D and the TZ90 have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the TZ90 was followed by the Panasonic TZ95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Panasonic TZ90?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.